smchammer3-cyber/WorldWright/KNOWN_ISSUES.md

 JARVIS_CHANGE
 Date: 2025-12-03
 Purpose:
-- Fix formatting issues (no accidental code blocks)
-- Ensure seed example displays correctly
-- Ensure sections are continuous and not split
+- List real, current issues now that Step 6A is complete.
+- Avoid placeholder text and confusing formatting.
 —>

-# ❗ WORLDWRIGHT — KNOWN ISSUES (LIVE LIST)
+# ❗ WORLDWRIGHT — KNOWN ISSUES

-This file tracks *real*, *current*, and *reproducible* issues in the project.
+This document lists **current, real issues** in the project.
-It does **not** include placeholders or unfinished future features (those are listed in PLACEHOLDERS.md).
+Placeholders and planned-but-unimplemented features are listed separately in `PLACEHOLDERS.md`.

+At this stage, all issues below are **non-blocking** and expected while moving toward Step 6B.

 —

-# 🟥 1.
-Layout / UI Issues
+## 1. Layout & Visual Consistency

-### **1.1 Create Mode layout not yet unified with Generate Mode**
-Create Mode currently uses a temporary layout container for the main map preview, causing:
-- the map to appear left-shifted,
-- spacing to differ from Generate Mode,
-- the minimap to sit slightly off-position.

-**Scheduled fix:** Step 6A-5.
+### 1.1 Minor spacing and alignment differences

+- While the core layout (AppShell) is unified, some small details such as padding, margins, and font sizes still need a polish pass.
+- This is especially noticeable in:
+  - Long world names.
+  - Very small or very large browser windows.

+**Impact:** Cosmetic only.
+**Planned fix:** As part of Create Mode and Sim Mode UX work in Step 6B.

 —

-# 🟧 2.
-Rendering Limitations
+## 2. Rendering Limitations

-### **2.1 2D map preview lacks lighting**
+### 2.1 Flat map vs globe lighting

+- The globe uses a directional lighting model to give more depth.
-The flat map uses the basic color renderer.
+- The flat 2D map in Create Mode uses a simpler render and does not currently apply the same lighting/shading logic.
-The globe uses directional lighting.

-This visual mismatch is expected until the Create Mode tool suite is added.
+- This can make land/ocean balance feel slightly different between views, even though they come from the same underlying data.

+**Impact:** Visual inconsistency, but data is correct.
+**Planned fix:** Optional enhancement once core tools are in place.

 —

-# 🟨 3.
-Legacy Files in Repo

-### **3.1 Old screens still present (not used in routing)**
-- `GeneratorScreen.tsx`
-- `EditorScreen.tsx`

-These are safe and do not affect the app, but will be removed once Create/Sim Modes reach feature completeness.
+## 3. Data Presentation

+### 3.1 Seed display is raw / unformatted

+- The world seed is currently shown as a raw value (string or number).
+- There is no dedicated formatting or explanation of what the seed represents.

+**Impact:** Slightly unpolished UI; functionality is unaffected.
+**Planned fix:** Add a friendlier label or formatting in a later UX pass.

 —

-# 🟦 4.
-Storage / Data Display Issues

-### **4.1 World seed display is raw text**
-Currently displayed as:

-**Seed:** `seed`

-This is purely cosmetic and does not indicate a functional problem.
-Final formatting will be handled in Step 6B when UI polishing begins.
+## 4. Error / Edge Cases

+### 4.1 “World not found” state is visually plain

+- When a world ID is invalid or missing, Create Mode shows a safe fallback message and a way back to Home.
+- The messaging is clear enough but visually minimal.

+**Impact:** Usable but not pretty.
+**Planned fix:** Style alignment with the rest of the app during later UI refinement.

 —

-# 🟩 5.
-Stability / Error Handling

-### **5.1 “World not found” message is functional but unstyled**
-The fallback state works correctly and safely, but the presentation is temporary.

-—

-# 🟢 Summary
+## Summary

+- There are **no critical blocking issues** in the current project state.
-All issues listed above are:
+- Existing issues are:

-- non-blocking,
+  - Cosmetic,
-- expected for this stage of Step 6A,
+  - Related to UX polish,
-- planned for resolution in upcoming 6A and 6B substeps.
+  - Or natural byproducts of being between Step 6A (structure) and Step 6B (features).

-There are **no current blockers** in development.
+As Step 6B progresses, this file should be updated to:

+- Remove resolved issues,
+- Add any new bugs discovered during feature development,
+- And keep a concise, honest picture of the project’s health.